mazipan/hello-open-source/README.md

 ## Do it on your own risk

-We don't collecting the data, but there is chance for other people abuse your data that submitted here.
+We don't collect the data, but there is chance for other people to abuse your data that is submitted here.
 Please do it with your own risk, **we don't protect your data**.

 ------